rsdoiel/antenna/snapshots.md

 ---

-## GPD Win 5 handheld gaming PC is powered by Ryzen AI Max+ 395 with Radeon 8060S graphics
+## GPD Win 5 handheld gaming PC supports up to Ryzen AI Max+ 395 with Radeon 8060S graphics

 date: 2025-07-24, from: Liliputing

 <p>AMD&#8217;s Ryzen AI Max+ 395 Strix Halo Processor features a 16-core, 32-thread CPU, an NPU that delivers up to 50 TOPS of AI performance, and Radeon 8060S integrated graphics with 40 RDNA 3.5 GPU compute units.
 It&#8217;s an iGPU with the kind of performance you&#8217;d expect from a mid-range discrete GPU.
 While the chip is [&#8230;]</p>
-<p>The post <a href="https://liliputing.com/gpd-win-5-handheld-gaming-pc-is-powered-by-ryzen-ai-max-395-with-radeon-8060s-graphics/">GPD Win 5 handheld gaming PC is powered by Ryzen AI Max+ 395 with Radeon 8060S graphics</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>
+<p>The post <a href="https://liliputing.com/gpd-win-5-handheld-gaming-pc-is-powered-by-ryzen-ai-max-395-with-radeon-8060s-graphics/">GPD Win 5 handheld gaming PC supports up to Ryzen AI Max+ 395 with Radeon 8060S graphics</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>

 <br>